Nthasneem03/Nthasneem03/README.md

 👋 Hello World!
 I'm Naeema Thasneem, a student passionate about Electronics and Communication Engineering with a keen interest in software development.

-🎓 Currently pursuing a degree in Electronics and Communication Engineering.
+🎓 Currently pursuing a degree in Electronics and Communication Engineering from YIT.

 💻 I enjoy exploring the intersection of hardware and software, and I'm enthusiastic about developing innovative solutions.